 The Financial Aid Office assists in monitoring a 900 clock hour academic year individual student progress every 450 enrolled hours (a payment period ends at 450 enrolled hours or when the student completes 450 attended hours).
 A student’s payment period progress must be no lower than a minimum standard of 70%.
 As well, a minimum of 85% attendance enters the SFA process during your mid-point eligibility evaluation as it a minimum requirement of the college.

 If a student does not meet the minimum SFA standard by the end of a payment period, the disbursement allocated to the next payment period will become suspended while allowing a student to appeal for reinstatement of eligibility.
 In the event that a student’s eligibility is suspended, aid may be reinstated once the cumulative academic progress reaches a minimum 70% or higher.
-For detailed information regarding other components that may or may not affect SAP percentages reference 7.2.2 thru 7.9 located in the SAP POLICY for Title IV Eligibility.
+For detailed information regarding other components that may or may not affect SAP percentages reference 7.2.2 thru 7.9 located in policy 806.0 referenced above.

 MTECH’S Financial Aid Department provides an option for requests due to extenuating circumstances in the event that a student loses aid due to poor progress and attendance.
 All hours that have been paid for must be completed before a student will qualify for subsequent disbursements.
 If an appeal is approved for reinstatement a student will regain eligibility during the current payment period but not for a prior ineligible payment period(s).
 Title IV eligibility may be regained by meeting the (SAP) standard for any payment period following the one in which the student was ineligible.